thortiede/PeCaX-docker/README.md

 ### 3. Get the KEGG pathway files
-Listing 1 shows the pathway identifiers of the KEGG pathways used in this publication.
+[Section KEGG Pathway Maps used in the demo version](#kegg-pathway-maps-used-in-the-demo-version) shows the pathway identifiers of the KEGG pathways used in this publication.
 KEGG provides their own markup language files for their pathways.
 You can download these kgml files directly from their website (kegg.jp) or through their API.
 Make sure you understand the license requirements before starting the download (see https://www.kegg.jp/kegg/rest/ for details).